srijan-paul/jam/README.md

 ```

 To compare your changes with the existing test results, run `zig build test262 -- compare ./tools/results.json`.
-If it exits with a zero status code, you didn't break anything!
+If it exits normally, you didn't break anything!

-To update the test results, run `zig build test262 > ./tools/results.json`.
+To update the test results when you increase conformance, run `zig build test262 > ./tools/results.json`.

 Currently, the format of the `results.json` file is roughly as follows: